b-a-r-u-n/task-21/README.md

 This code snippet demonstrates the use of the `map`, `filter`, and `reduce` functions in JavaScript with an array `arr` containing numbers [10, 24, 37, 40, 50, 60, 75, 80, 97, 100].

+# Problem 6

+This code snippet is an example of an asynchronous function using async-await to fetch data from an API.